HiddenRealm/Group_Project_SJ/README.md

 ## Jenkins EC2 Instance:
 Before creating an instance you should make a IAM Role & Security Group:
     IAM Role - Create Role:
-        * Select type of trusted entity (AWS Service)
+1. Select type of trusted entity (AWS Service)
-        * Choose the service thay will use this role (EC2)
+2. Choose the service thay will use this role (EC2)
-        * Attach the following Permissions:
+3. Attach the following Permissions:
-            * AWSLambdaFullAccess
+    1. AWSLambdaFullAccess
-        * Name the Role 'EC2'
+4. Name the Role 'EC2'

     Security Group - Create Security Group:
-        * Security Group Name 'Jenkins'
+1. Security Group Name 'Jenkins'
-        * Inbound:
+2. Inbound:
-            * Custom TCP Rule - TCP - 8080 - Custom - 0.0.0.0/0
+    1. Custom TCP Rule - TCP - 8080 - Custom - 0.0.0.0/0
-            * Custom TCP Rule - TCP - 8080 - Custom - ::/0
+    2. Custom TCP Rule - TCP - 8080 - Custom - ::/0
-            * SSH - TCP - 22 - Custom - 0.0.0.0/0
+    3. SSH - TCP - 22 - Custom - 0.0.0.0/0
-            * SSH - TCP - 22 - Custom - ::/0
+    4. SSH - TCP - 22 - Custom - ::/0
-        * Outbound:
+4. Outbound:
-            * All Traffic - All - All - 0.0.0.0/0
+    1. All Traffic - All - All - 0.0.0.0/0
-1. James Madison
-2. James Monroe
-3. John Quincy Adams

 For the Jenkins instance you need to launch a new EC2 Instance, for the settings i used:
-    * Amazon Linux 2 AMI (Choose AMI)
+1. Amazon Linux 2 AMI (Choose AMI)
-    * t2.mirco (Choose Instance Type)
+2. t2.mirco (Choose Instance Type)
-    * IAM Role - Drop down menu - Choose 'EC2' (Configure Instance)
+3. IAM Role - Drop down menu - Choose 'EC2' (Configure Instance)
-    * Enable CloudWatch Detailed Monitoring (Configure Instance)
+4. Enable CloudWatch Detailed Monitoring (Configure Instance)
-    * Select Existing security group (Configure Security Group)
+5. Select Existing security group (Configure Security Group)
-    * Select 'Jenkins' (Configure Security Group) These are all of the changes you will need to make to the default settings Once you SSH into the instance you will need to install Jenkins
+6. Select 'Jenkins' (Configure Security Group)
+These are all of the changes you will need to make to the default settings Once you SSH into the instance you will need to install Jenkins